Senior · Non-Functional Technique

 6 Common Mistakes — Don't Do This

-❌ Optimizing without profiling
+❌ Optimising without profiling

 I used to think: The API is slow, so I'll add caching and use async.
 That should help.